 So every morning, you see long lines in different coffee shops, getting their usual dose of a hot cuppa.
 However, as more and more people are drinking coffee, a whole new trend is starting to come up.
 It began with people preferring iced versions of their drinks rather than just the hot brew.
 Then, comes the cold brew revolution.

 That’s right, a lot of coffee shops have started offering cold brew bottles to their customers.
-Each one’s selling point are the kind of coffee grounds used and the steeping time.
+Each one’s selling points is the kind of coffee grounds used and the steeping time.
 But why did cold brew suddenly become popular?
 From how it is made and the health benefits that come with drinking cold brew, it is surprising it was not popular before.

 The science behind making cold brew

-Let us talk about the first obvious difference of hot and cold brew: the temperature.
-Science tells us that with more heat, means faster oxidation.
-And it is this process that affects the flavour, aroma, and acidity of coffee.
-When we make cold brew, that oxidation process is much slower, which in turn makes the coffee less acidic and more sweet to the taste.
+Let us talk about the first obvious difference between hot and cold brews: the temperature.
+Science tells us that more heat means faster oxidation.
+And it is this process that affects the flavor, aroma, and acidity of coffee.
+When we make cold brew, that oxidation process is much slower, which in turn makes the coffee less acidic and sweeter to the taste.

-The flavours and acids of coffee is usually extracted at a temperature of about 200 degrees Fahrenheit.
-This is what brings out that amazing coffee aroma we have come to love; but this is also why hot coffee is more bitter than cold brew.
+The flavors and acids of coffee are usually extracted at a temperature of about 200 degrees Fahrenheit.
+This is what brings out that amazing coffee aroma we have come to love, but this is also why hot coffee is more bitter than cold brew.
 Additionally, this also makes the coffee more volatile, which is why coffee that has been sitting for a long time tastes much worse.

 The process of making cold brew

 Obviously, in this process, we make use of time rather than heat to “cook” the coffee.
 For this, your delicious Nespresso coffee capsules can take a sidestep for a bit and make way for this easy cold brew process.

 - The first thing you need to do is make sure your coffee grounds are coarse.
 Think of bread crumbs when you are trying to check, any finer than that will make your coffee cloudy.